Monday, June 20th, 2016

 Join the meeting in “listen-only” mode by visiting this link:

 - Enter the Webinar ID – The June 23-28, 2016 Webinar ID is: 157-423-659

-- Please enter your name and email address (required)
+- Please enter your email address (required)

 - PC-based attendees: Required: Windows® 7, Vista, or XP

 - Mac®-based attendees: Required: Mac OS® X 10.5 or newer

 - Mobile attendees: Required: iPhone®, iPad®, Android™ phone or Android tablet (See the GoToMeeting Webinar Apps)